thoughtram/git-master-class-exercises/scenario.md

-The brown fox jumps over the fence
+The fox jumps over the fence